gimp-ci/vagrant-gimp/README.md

 # Log in

 Then log in with the user `vagrant` and password `gimp`.

-Or open a terminal and execute the following.
+Alternatively, open a terminal and execute the following.

     vagrant ssh